 - Difficulty sleeping (if the dose is given at night)

-- Increased blood sugar, especially in children with diabetes
+- Increased blood sugar, like in children with diabetes

 Possible Side Effects With Long-Term Use

 Most side effects should go away after the medicine is stopped.
 For side effects with long-term use, talk to your child’s doctor or health care provider.
 They can usually prevent or reverse these problems by changing the dose or giving other medicines to prevent these effects.
 If you have any questions about side effects, ask your child’s doctor, health care provider, or pharmacist.
 Some possible side effects may include:

 When to Call for Emergency Help

 Call 911 for emergency help if your child has any of these signs of an allergic reaction:

 - Swelling of the tongue, hands, feet, or ankles

 Call your child’s doctor or health care provider if any of the following occurs: